Battle of Kansas: Wright Duplex Cyclone engines improved

 One major challenge was pulling all of the Wright R-3350-23 Duplex-Cyclone radial engines out of already completed B-29s and modifying them to R-3350-23A "war engine" standard.
 This entailed disassembling and rebuilding the engines with added baffles to accelerate the airflow over the cylinders, new exhaust valves with improved metallurgy, new rocker arms (drilled with small holes, to allow better oil flow, rather than solid), and modified nose casings and engine sumps, again to improve oil flow.
 In sub-zero temperatures the work was arduous, especially when it came to struggling with stiff and brittle fuel and oil lines and hard-to-reach clamps, bolts, and screws.

 Other necessary modifications, apart from those already described, were replacing the rudders with strengthened units, all main landing gear tires were replaced, and the main gear leg structures reinforced.
 APQ-13 radar sets had to be fitted.
 Finally, long range fuel tanks were installed in the bomb bays.

 After about five weeks of exhausting work the first combat-ready B-29s started taking off on the first leg of the long journey to China.
+The final airframe took off for Smoky Hill Army Airfield (Smoky Hill AFB / Schilling AFB / Salina Regional Airport) on April 15, 1944.
 General Arnold had won the "Battle of Kansas" and was getting his 175 combat-ready Superfortresses.